Novo Holdings

 Series A in 2014

-Glionova AB is a development stage biopharmaceutical company based in Stockholm, Sweden, founded in 2014.
-The company focuses on developing therapies for challenging cancers, particularly glioblastoma, which is a common and aggressive primary brain tumor.
-Glionova is advancing its lead product, GLN-1001, an orally bioavailable small molecule designed to induce selective cell death in glioblastoma cells while sparing normal brain tissue.
-In addition to its research and development efforts, Glionova aims to market its product through strategic partnerships with global pharmaceutical companies that specialize in oncology.
+Glionova AB is a development stage biopharmaceutical company based in Stockholm, Sweden, established in 2014.
+The company specializes in creating therapies for challenging cancers, with a primary focus on glioblastoma, a common and aggressive brain tumor.
+Its lead product, GLN-1001, is an orally bioavailable small molecule designed to selectively induce cell death in glioblastoma cells while preserving normal brain tissue.
+Glionova aims to advance its product through strategic partnerships with global pharmaceutical companies specializing in oncology.

 Forendo Pharma